● Insights

 What Real AI Operations Look Like

-Supervised beats autonomous.
-Autonomous AI agents look impressive in demos.
-In production, they compound errors.
-The right model is supervised agents — AI does the heavy lifting, humans verify the output before it goes anywhere that matters.
+Autonomous agents are a trap.
+They look impressive in demos.
+In production, they compound errors at machine speed.
+The right model is supervised agents, where AI does the heavy lifting and humans verify the output before it goes anywhere that matters.
+I wrote about why this matters for the Philippines specifically.

-Context engineering beats prompt engineering.
-The difference between an AI that gives generic answers and one that gives useful, specific answers isn’t the prompt — it’s the context infrastructure feeding the model.
-Retrieval systems, memory architecture, structured knowledge bases.
-That’s what separates toy AI from production AI.
+Your vendor’s harness is worth more than their model.
+The difference between an AI that gives generic answers and one that gives useful, specific answers isn’t the prompt.
+It’s the context infrastructure feeding the model, the gates preventing bad actions, the memory that persists between sessions.
+That’s what separates a toy from a production system.

-The cheapest AI is the one that actually works.
-Philippine businesses are cost-sensitive — that’s rational.
-But “cheap” means different things.
-A PHP 5,000/month tool that gives wrong answers 30% of the time is more expensive than a PHP 25,000/month system that’s reliable, because the wrong answers cost you customers, rework, and trust.
+Wrong answers are expensive.
+Philippine businesses are cost-sensitive, and that’s rational.
+But a ₱5,000/month tool that gives wrong answers 30% of the time costs more than a ₱25,000/month system that’s reliable.
+The wrong answers cost you customers, rework, and trust.

 If you’ve read this far, you’ve already gotten more actionable AI guidance than most consulting engagements in the Philippines will give you.